psidnell/ofexport/DOCUMENTATION.md

 For example:

-        ofexport -a=Work -a completed="this week" -o ~/Desktop/doc.taskpaper --open
+        ofexport -a=Work -a "completed='last week'" -o ~/Desktop/doc.taskpaper --open

 will produce a TaskPaper document on your desktop containing all items completed this week related to "Work" and open it (if you have TaskPaper installed).

+There's a [list of usage examples here](documentation/examples.md) if you're not the kind of person to read instructions.

 ### Example Uses ###